Travel resources: the best travel tips and tricks

 Travel photography

-If you want to travel light and you’re not much into photography, I’d recommend to choose a smartphone with a good camera (like this one or this one).
+If you want to travel light and you’re not much into photography, I’d recommend to choose a smartphone with a good camera.

 Now, if travel photography is your thing, then you have two options.
 A DSLR or a mirrorless camera.
 Personally, I have a Sony Alpha that is beautiful to travel with: light, versatile and reliable.
 If you prefer a full DSLR, I’d recommend to go for this great Canon.